 Anguilla-beaches.com is used extensively in showing SBIers how to build websites through the Action Guide – the step-by-step walkthrough on how to use SBI’s tools to build successful online businesses.
 If a 14 year old can do it, so can you!

 I suggest having a quick explore of Anguilla-beaches.com and getting some ideas on how what she’s done to build a travel website.
 Where is she making money?
 How does she build credibility?
 What makes her website so unique and appealing – why would someone benefit from using her site and not Expedia?

 Go back to that little text file you downloaded on the first page of this guide and add any more ideas you come up with.
 If it’s turning into a little essay or just a few notes, that’s fine – no one’s going to mark you.
 It’s simply to make life easier when it comes to producing your website.

-Now are you ready to follow the video tour and see how SBI will help you build a travel website - your travel website where you can pour out your passion and love of your destination and earn substantial income at the same time.
+Now are you ready to follow the video tour and see how Solo Build It will help you build a travel website - your travel website where you can pour out your passion and love of your destination and earn substantial income at the same time.

 This is the short video introduction to the full video tour.